jessefoong238/repo/README.md

 # Notes

 ```
+# Started from 0.221, the white box has changed to almost invincible
-Started from 0.225, added option for "Skip imperfect emulation warnings"
+# Started from 0.225, added option for "Skip imperfect emulation warnings"
 ```